 Childhood cancers: neuroblastoma

-Characteristics and diagnosis
+Characteristics and diagnosis of neuroblastoma

 In most cases, the cause of neuroblastoma is not known.
 Predisposition syndromes have, however, been described: neurofibromatosis type 1, Hirschsprung’s disease, and congenital central hypoventilation syndrome.
 Very occasionally, neuroblastoma has been observed in association with Beckwith-Wiedemann syndrome or DiGeorge syndrome.